birdLark/birdLark.github.io/faq/faq.md

 **FAQ 17.** Error when writing to ClickHouse: ClassCastException

-In SeaTunnel, the data type will not be actively converted.
+In LarkMidTable, the data type will not be actively converted.
 After the Input reads the data, the corresponding

 Schema.
 When writing ClickHouse, the field type needs to be strictly matched, and the mismatch needs to be done.